Please note that our street address has changed as of 1/19/2011:

 American Thinker publishes previously unpublished material only.
 We are not an aggregator of material already available elsewhere, including on a personal blog.
 Authors are free to specify a deadline by which the manuscript will be sent to other publishers, but please do not send manuscripts that have been submitted to multiple recipients already.

-Once American Thinker has published the piece and it resides in our archives, subsequent literary rights become the property of the author, and the author may permit republication.
-We request that AT be credited as the original publisher and hyperlinked.
+Once American Thinker has published the piece it resides in our archives.
+Authors may grant reprint rights as they wish, but we request that AT be credited as the original publisher and hyperlinked when published online.
+American Thinker reserves the copyright and can authorize reprints as well.

 In general, we do not publish open letters.
 Exceptions can be made when the author has special standing in a particular issue -- for example, as a defendant in a legal case.